Ashlalala/aajonusnet/md/QNA/Q&A Of February 9, 2003.md

 Q: [unintelligible]

 A: We're talking about thin people.
 We're not talking about fat people.
 Those fat people are still healthy.
 Because the toxins are going into their fat and are not damaging their cells.
 They're not feeding those live cells very well, but at least they're protecting them with all that fat.
 Let me tell you, the people who are happier, more level-headed, are the people who are obese that come to me and go on the diet.
-People who are very thin are the ones that are [unintelligible].
+People who are very thin are the ones that are basket cases.

 Q: They gain a lot of fat from white carbs.